Beware of California Medical Waste Brokers

 - Licensed medical waste companies are only given a license if they meet the requirements specified by their respective state.
 By hiring a certified company, you can trust you are partnering with experts in this field.

-Bottom line is, California Medical Waste specializes in on-call and scheduled pickup, treatment, and disposal of biohazards, such as “red bag” medical waste and sharps containers in California.
-It’s up to you to perform due diligence on anyone you hire to handle your medical waste.
+Our medical waste updates blog explains in great detail, how we perform due diligence on anyone you hire to handle your medical waste.
 If you don’t, you could be putting your business at risk for compliance or customer service problems that may be very difficult to resolve.
-Better yet, choose a California-based and California-licensed medical waste disposal company.
+Better yet, choose a California based and licensed medical waste disposal company.